tarsisexistence/redux-pending-effects/README.md

 # Redux Pending Effects

-🦋 Redux toolkit that tracks your asynchronous [redux](http://redux.js.org) [actions](https://redux.js.org/basics/actions) (effects) and informs about the intermediate state using the selector function
+🦋 A redux toolkit that tracks your asynchronous [redux](http://redux.js.org) [actions](https://redux.js.org/basics/actions) (effects) and informs about the pending state using the selector function
 <br/>

 List of supported libraries that process redux effects: